akshvaishnav21/Data-Structures-And-Algorithms/README.md

 Comparison 6: If the new middle is not equal to our search value, we would look at 2 elements

 When there's 2 elements, the search value is either one or the other, and thus, there is at most 6 comparisons in a sorted list of size 64.

+Algorithm -
+    Check the middle value of the dataset.

+    If this value matches our target we return the target value index.
+    If the middle value is greater than our target

+        Begin at step 1 using the left half of the list.
+    If the middle value is less than our target

+        Begin at step 1 using the right half of the list.

 BFS And DFS --------------------------------------------------------------